Our Mission

 Foundation student work will demonstrate:

-Student work will demonstrate essential skills in critical thinking, problem-solving, research, and communication while fostering social responsibility.
+- Essential skills in critical thinking, problem-solving, research, and communication while fostering social responsibility.
 Through hands-on projects and interdisciplinary learning, students develop both creative and practical competencies needed to navigate the evolving professional landscape.

-Student work will demonstrate proficiency in foundational art and design skills, such as foundational Drawing, 2D and 3D design, and multi-sensory fluency employing industry-standard tools, technologies, and methods across varied course projects.
+- Proficiency in foundational art and design skills, such as foundational Drawing, 2D and 3D design, and multi-sensory fluency employing industry-standard tools, technologies, and methods across varied course projects.

-Student work will demonstrate the ability to connect and apply cross-disciplinary knowledge, integrating diverse perspectives, historical context, and varied technologies.
+- The ability to connect and apply cross-disciplinary knowledge, integrating diverse perspectives, historical context, and varied technologies.

-Student work will demonstrate the ability to conduct research with a clear audience focus, integrate historical and cultural contexts, and engage in field-specific discourse to develop informed and meaningful creative work.
+- The ability to conduct research with a clear audience focus, integrate historical and cultural contexts, and engage in field-specific discourse to develop informed and meaningful creative work.

-Student work will demonstrate the ability to analyze, experiment, and develop innovative solutions to creative challenges by applying foundational art and design principles, critical thinking, and iterative problem-solving processes.
+- The ability to analyze, experiment, and develop innovative solutions to creative challenges by applying foundational art and design principles, critical thinking, and iterative problem-solving processes.

 Foundation student work will demonstrate: